surbhiraj786/GUI_Fake-Detection/README.md

 10. Credits

 <h4> Demo and Screenshots</h4>
-<p>The Demo of Fake Detection tool is available at this link:-
+The Demo of Fake Detection tool is available at this link:-

  The screenshots of the results page for detection of fake facial image, fake image and fake video are:-